This post wil help you understand the What, Why, and How of autoloading, namespaces, and the

 See, no conflict there.
 We have 2 functions named

-$a that are able to co-exist with each other.
-So now all we have to do is figure out how to access the namespaced variables and methods.
+do_something() that are able to co-exist with each other.
+So now all we have to do is figure out how to access the namespaced function.
 This is done with a syntax that is very similar to a directory structure, with backslashes:

-The above code is saying, “echo the value of the variable
+The above code is saying, “execute the function named

 do_something() that resides within the Jonathan namespace”.